 Or maybe the change is a tiny one.
 It doesn’t have to be a drastic all or nothing approach.
-It can be the decision to read The China Study, or watch Forks over Knives.
-Or maybe sign up for me weekly Meal Plans.
+It can be the decision to read The China Study or watch Forks over Knives.
+Or maybe sign up for our Weekly Plant Fueled Meal Plans.

-Or MAYBE, you’re ready to break up with processed junk food for good and clean out some backed up toxins.
-My 5 Week Plant Based Reset is just the thing that will help if that’s the case.
-This five week program was inspired by the work of Dr. Campbell, and it is designed to rewire your cravings to crave whole plant foods instead of junk.
+Or MAYBE you’re ready to break up with processed junk food for good and want to clean out some backed up toxins.
+Our 30 day Lighten Up program is just the thing to help with this.
+This program was inspired by the work of Dr. Campbell and it’s designed to rewire your cravings for whole plant foods instead for junk food.

-My point is, everyone is on a different journey with food and health – and that is okay.
+My point is, everyone is on a different journey with food and health – and that’s okay.

 I created Clean Food Dirty Girl because I want everyone armed with the information that Dr. Campbell (and others like him) have put out into the world.
 Because when we’re armed with knowledge we can make the very best choices for ourselves and our family.
 And when we have support, it’s even easier.
 That’s why our private Facebook group is the best group out there.